 reverse (str) – Set this to True or c [Default] to reverse the sense of color progression in the master CPT.
 Set this to z to reverse the sign of z-values in the color table.
 Note that this change of z-direction happens before truncate and series values are used so the latter must be compatible with the changed z-range.
 See also https://docs.generic-mapping-tools.org/latest/cookbook/features.html#manipulating-cpts.

-overrule_bg (str) – Overrule background, foreground, and NaN colors specified in the master CPT with the values of the parameters COLOR_BACKGROUND, COLOR_FOREGROUND, and COLOR_NAN specified in the gmt.conf file or on the command line.
+overrule_bg (str) – Overrule background, foreground, and NaN colors specified in the master CPT with the values of the parameters COLOR_BACKGROUND, COLOR_FOREGROUND, and COLOR_NAN specified in the gmt.conf file.
 When combined with

 background, only COLOR_NAN is considered.